 The heart is the most vital organ of the body.
 The fist-sized bundle of muscle lives under the ribcage (slightly to the left of the sternum) and between the lungs.
 While the heart only weighs about 10oz, it is a complex maze of pumps, valves, and electrical signals which carries nutrients, blood, and oxygen throughout the body.
 How does the heart work?
 Well unlike most pumps, which only transport fluid from one location to another, the heart pulls vital fluids in, passes them through the lungs so they can be re-oxygenated and then passes new, oxygen-rich blood throughout the body.

 Technically, the heart is a large muscle made up of four chambers.
 There are valves, or “doors,” leading to each of the chambers which regulate the amount of blood flowing into each chamber at any given moment and make sure blood only travels in one direction through the heart.
-In a process known as systole, the muscle contracts and pumps blood from the chambers into the arteries.
+In a process known as systole, the muscle contracts and pumps blood from the largest chamber, known as the left ventricle, into the arteries.
 The heart then relaxes – blood fills up in the heart again and the process is repeated – in milliseconds.
 The arteries carry this fresh, bright red, oxygen-rich blood through a network of branches of blood vessels ending in capillaries, so it reaches every part of the body.
 De-oxygenated blood flows back to the heart through veins.

 Blood which is depleted of its oxygen content comes into the right side of the heart via two very large veins.
 It is first pumped into the right atrium, and then the right ventricle.
 From there, the blood is sent to the lungs where it is re-oxygenated and carbon dioxide is released into the lungs (the reason you breathe out).
 Oxygen-rich blood comes back into the heart from the lungs via the left atrium.
 It is then pumped into the left ventricle, and out to the body via a very large artery called the aorta.